pupilfirst/pupilfirst/docs/users/exporting_data.md

 **Export only students with the following tags**: You can limit the results to a select group of students (or teams) by picking one or more tags that's associated with them.

+**Export only the students in the following cohort(s)**: This option allows you to choose one or multiple cohorts from which you wish to export the data.

 **Which targets should the export include?**: This defaults to _All targets_, but you can change it to _Only targets with reviewed submissions_, which will restrict the exported data to targets with submissions that are reviewed and graded by coaches.

 Once you're happy with the options, click the _Create Export_ button.